Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 they're back to filming.

-And by this time, Marlon Brando's finally turned up
+And by this time, Marlon Brando's finally turned up.

-and he is phoning it in.
+And he is phoning it in.

 He's fucking around.